carlesgutierrez/carlesgutierrez.github.io/_posts/mediaart/2011-03-21-VideoMaton-post.md

 	<figcaption>VideoMaton / VideoBooth</figcaption>
 </figure>

-Interactive piece at exhibition “Habitantes y Paseantes” in new Council house of Madrid at Plaza Cibeles.
+Interactive piece exhibited in “Habitantes y Paseantes”, at the newly opened City Council building in Plaza Cibeles, Madrid.

-The project was develop by Lummo (https://lummo.es) during end 2010 and beginning 2011.
-The technical and artistic Direction was done by Mar Canet and Carles Gutierrez, and with technical assistance of Javi Lloret.
+The project was developed by Lummo between late 2010 and early 2011.
+The **technical and artistic direction** was led by Mar Canet and Carles Gutiérrez, with additional technical support from Javi Lloret.

+As part of the core team, I contributed both to the artistic and technical development, bringing in my expertise in **computer vision and multithreaded real-time tracking of multiple body parts**.
+This project stands out as an early example of face mapping, created just before the rise of techniques like deepfake or face substitution.

 ***